There are 25 different types of bats in California out of the 1,400 species of bats documented across the globe.

 In most cases, you will notice them flying around as the very first bat of the evening and as the very last bat of the morning.
 They are not active at night but become active just after sunset and immediately before daybreak.

-These bats have a flight path that is irregular and fluttery, and they enter hibernation when the temperature drops and the number of insects begin to decrease.
+These bats have an irregular and fluttery flight path, and they enter hibernation when the temperature drops and the number of insects begins to decrease.
 They do not hibernate in big groups and mostly stay on their own throughout the winter.

 Females typically give birth in June and have two young.
-They are raised by the female on her own, though sometimes maternity colonies consisting of up to a dozen bats are used.
+The female raises them on her own, though sometimes maternity colonies consisting of up to a dozen bats are used.
 Within the first three weeks of life, babies can fly.

 3. Big Brown Bat